 Coursera

-Skills you'll gain: Portfolio Risk, Investment Management, Risk Management, Financial Analysis, Risk Analysis, Portfolio Management, Financial Market, Investments, Return On Investment, Statistics
+Skills you'll gain: Portfolio Risk, Investment Management, Risk Management, Financial Analysis, Financial Management, Risk Modeling, Risk Analysis, Portfolio Management, Financial Market, Investments, Statistics

 User experience (UX) refers to the overall experience a person has when interacting with a product, particularly in terms of how enjoyable or efficient it is to use.
 It encompasses various aspects, including usability, accessibility, and the emotional response a user has while engaging with a product or service.
 Understanding user experience is crucial because it directly impacts customer satisfaction, loyalty, and ultimately, the success of a product.
 A positive UX can lead to increased user retention and advocacy, while a negative experience can drive users away.